samidev123/OpenSquad-Reborn-APK/README.md

 - New EXP Road with tons of rewards

-- Enabled Diamond packs (and some more)
+- Enabled Diamond packs (and added some other resources for variety)

 ![Screenshot](Images/dp.png)